The chemistry

 I didn't manage to do much during that time, but I took one important step: I went and got support.
 I saw a psychological counselor, who listened to me, who let me feel and cry and doubt, and thereby helped me through the critical first months until I was stable enough to carry on by myself.
 At the same time, it became clear to me that I would like to be able help other people in this way as well, and so I started the training to become a counselor myself.

 Since then I have grown, learned and certainly changed a lot - in some areas more than others - regardless, what is written on the first page of this website still applies to me too: Sometimes our relationships are quite complicated.
-So I still have conversations with my inner critic and skeptic, have regular arguments with my mother, and sometimes I avoid unpleasant conversations even though I know it would be better to have them.
+So I still have conversations with my inner critic and skeptic, I have regular arguments with my mother, and sometimes I avoid unpleasant conversations even though I know it would be better to have them.

 But I am convinced that this is what is more valuable in counseling than any formal training or what a textbook could teach: knowing what it's like to be human.